The Complete Blood Count (CBC): A Comprehensive Guide

 - Low RBC, Hgb, or Hct indicates anemia, blood loss, or a bone marrow disorder.

-- High RBC, Hgb, or Hct can be due to dehydration, lung disease, or polycythemia (a condition where the body produces too many RBCs).
+- High RBC, Hgb, or Hct can result from several conditions.
+These include dehydration, lung disease, or polycythemia.
+Polycythemia is a condition where the body produces too many RBCs.

 2. White Blood Cells (WBCs)